Shigeru Miyamoto: Critical reception

 Miyamoto's games have received outstanding critical praise, and are widely considered among the greatest of all time.

 Games in Miyamoto's The Legend of Zelda series have received outstanding critical acclaim.
 A Link to the Past is a landmark game for Nintendo and is widely considered today to be one of the greatest video games of all time.
 Ocarina of Time is widely considered by critics and gamers alike to be one of the greatest video games ever made.
 Ocarina of Time was listed by Guinness World Records as the highest-rated video game in history, citing its Metacritic score of 99 out of 100.
 Twilight Princess was released to universal critical acclaim, and is the third highest-rated game for the Wii.
 It received perfect scores from major publications such as CVG, Electronic Gaming Monthly, Game Informer, GamesRadar, and GameSpy.

 Critical analysis of Super Mario Bros. has been extremely positive, with many touting it as one of the best video games of all time.
 In 2009, Game Informer put Super Mario Bros. in second place on its list of "The Top 200 Games of All Time", behind The Legend of Zelda, saying that it "remains a monument to brilliant design and fun gameplay".
+In 2009, Guinness World Records ranked Super Mario Kart first on their list of the top 50 console games of all time based on initial impact and lasting legacy.

 Super Mario 64 is acclaimed by many critics and fans as one of the greatest and most revolutionary video games of all time.

 According to Metacritic, Super Mario Galaxy and Super Mario Galaxy 2 are the highest- and second-highest-rated games, respectively, for the Wii.

 A 1995 article in Maximum stated that "in gaming circles Miyamoto's name carries far more weight than Steven Spielberg's could ever sustain."